Which Wellness Canned Recipes Get

 Wellness Complete Health canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-Wellness Complete Health Turkey and Sweet Potato was selected to represent the other products in the line for this review.
+Wellness Complete Health Turkey and Sweet Potato was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Estimated Dry Matter Nutrient Content